-Dupuytren's disease most often affects the pretendinous bands or fascia of the hand (shown in the normal hand structure in the picture on the left).
-As the disease progresses, these areas can thicken and form a ropelike cord.
-Eventually, the disease can severely affect the hand's appearance and function, causing contracture (shown in the picture on the right).
+Dupuytren's disease most often affects the bands or fascia of the hand (shown in the picture on the left).
+As the disease progresses, these areas can thicken and form a ropey cord.
+Eventually, the disease can limit movement or cause your fingers to bend so you can't straighten them.
+This is called a contracture (shown in the picture on the right).

 eMedicineHealth Medical Reference from Healthwise